earthly/earthly/docs/guides/multi-platform.md

 Building multi-platform images does not necessarily require that execution of the build itself takes place on the target platform.
 Through the use of cross-compilation, it is possible to obtain target-platform binaries compiled on the host-native platform.
 At the end, these binaries may be placed in a final image which is marked for a specific platform.

+Note, however, that not all programming languages have support for cross-compilation.
+The applicability of this approach may be limited as a result.
+Examples of languages that *can* cross-compile for other platforms are Go and Rust.

 Here is an example where a multi-platform image can be created without actually executing any `RUN` on the target platform (and therefore emulation is not necessary):

 ```Dockerfile